 Interviews for Behavioral Observations

-Primarily, the interview should inquire information in a goal-oriented manner about e.g. symptoms of a clinical picture.
+Primarily, the interview should inquire about information in a goal-oriented manner about e.g. symptoms of a clinical picture.
 The survey is conducted personally, in written form or by telephone.

 Quantitative interviews are highly standardized.
 There are different levels of standardization:

 - Unstructured: Contrary to the structured interview, nothing is predetermined, except for the topic of conversation.
-This procedure is called non-directive.
+This procedure is called a non-directive.

 - Semi-structured: This type of interview is a mixture of both.
 Subject areas of the questions are predetermined.
 However, the interviewer can decide, to a certain extent, which topics he or she wishes to enlarge upon.

 Qualitative interviews are part of the hermeneutic methods.
 The individual viewpoint of the respondent is the center of main interest.

 - Ethnographical: Assessment of culture-specific characteristics